lobopraveen/praveenlobo.com/content/blog/2018/2018-06-14-Bookmark-Tool-Using-JavaScript.markdown

  1. Cross browser sync and compatibility - a lot of enterprises still have applications that work only on IE!
 Using static HTML page that works in all browsers basically amounts to syncing between the browsers!
  1. Chrome opens file locations inside browser and IE opens them in Windows Explorer!
  1. Collaboration - all team members can use the same shared HTML page - I use a desktop shortcut to the shared page.
 A set of small published guidelines will help keep it consistent in terms of keywords.
- 1. Usability - keyword highlighting and key-up and key-down to select a link is not available in Chrome's bookmark manager.
+ 1. Usability - keyword highlighting, escape to search, and key-up/key-down to select a link is not available in Chrome's bookmark manager.

 This bookmark tool can be implemented on an intranet site or a website easily too.
 The list of keywords+URL pairs (and even the code itself) can be obtained from the server on `onfocus` event and the list could be customized on the backend based on the user.